Guidomo10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13) This script prinst a number with two decimal places
 14) This script converts a number from base 10 to base 16.
 15) this script encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16) this script prints every other line from the input, starting with the first line.
 17) this scriptadds two numbers store in two environment